orderbird/data-tech-challenge/README.md

 If you have any questions regarding these tasks, please just get in touch ( Tech-challenge@orderbird.com ) so we can clarify.

 ### Hint
-Regarding no 1. : please do not aim for 100% accuracy here, since this can be a real time-sucker :-) .Start with a "good enough" solution first and describe future improvements without implementing these.
+Regarding task no 1. : please do not aim for 100% accuracy here, since this can be a real time-sucker :-) .Start with a "good enough" solution first and describe future improvements without implementing these.

 ## And now what?
 Please send your jupyter/IPython notebook to Tech-challenge@orderbird.com and we will get back to you asap.